 - The braking surface is taken away from the rim, eliminating rim wear

 - Taking the brake away from the rim allows for a stronger, lighter wheel rim

-The benefits are clear, and our range of disc brake equipped road bikes has grown substantially for 2014.
+The benefits are clear, and our range of disc brake equipped road bikes has grown substantially year on year.

 However, the UCI does not currently allow disc brakes road bikes for racing.

 - The peloton need to have the same, or at least similar, stopping power.
 One rider having substantially quicker braking could cause a pile up

 - Riders are travelling at a quicker speed than those riding MTB or CX, where disc brakes are common.
 Braking times are longer and there is a higher temperature accumulation – these elements need careful consideration